ShaktiShrey-01/GADGET-GARAGE-E-COMMERCE/README.md

 this is my first ever project. i have made it through html ,css and javascript only. i am currently studying in NSIT, BiHTA , BIHAR
 I AM IN BTECH CSE (1ST SEMESTER)
+FOR MY FIRST PROJECT I HAVE USED A FREE HOSTING WEBSITE TO HOST MY WEBSITE.